My Role

 Making the Easy Difficult

-However, the creation and management of these Events within the Tealium application was very complex and technical, leading these personas to rely on development and engineering resources to implement even basic click tracking events.
+• The creation and management of these Events within the Tealium application was very complex and technical.

 The Challenge